Skip to content

 npm install @lightnet/sveltia-admin

-Then add the integration to your astro.config.mjs file.
+Then add the integration to astro.config.mjs.

 astro.config.mjs